ephraimduncan/how-to-nextjs/README.md

 ![Next.js API Routes](./static/dynamic-api.png)

 Under the hoods, this is all powered by [Micro](https://github.com/vercel/micro), a library that powers asynchronous HTTP microservices, made by the same team that built Next.js.

+## Deployment

+Congratulations, you are ready to deploy your Next.js application to production.
+There are many hosting services online for applications.
+Seeing that the fantastic creators of Next.js created Vercel, it's the smartest choice to go with Vercel as your Next hosting.

+Below are the steps in deploying your Next.js application to Vercel.

+1. Sign Up for a [Vercel](https://vercel.com) account.
+2. Push your project code to Github.
+3. Once you’re signed up, import your repository on Vercel.
+You can do so from here: https://vercel.com/import/git.
+You’ll need to Install Vercel for GitHub.
+4. Since it's a Next.js project, everything will be setup correctly.
+We have to choose a team and then deploy.
+5. Wait for your project to deploy and hurray!

+> _PS: Don't deploy on Fridays.
+The weekends are supposed to be sacred._

+## Conclusion

+Thank you for staying with me this far.
+In this tutorial, we’ve seen how it’s easy to create a web application powered by Next.js and hosted on Vercel.
+We’ve also shown how quickly we can set up pages in a Next.js app, how to style the application both on the component and global level, how to navigate between pages and also my favorite feature of Next.js, how to create API routes.
+Thank you.
+Till Next time.